Indian Language Part-of-Speech Tagset: Hindi

 |Citation:||Bali, Kalika, et al. Indian Language Part-of-Speech Tagset: Hindi LDC2010T24.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2010.|

-Indian Language Part-of-Speech Tagset: Hindi, Linguistic Data Consortium (LDC) catalog number LDC2010T24 and isbn 1-58563-571-5, is a corpus developed by Microsoft Research (MSR) India to support the task of Part-of-Speech Tagging (POS) and other data-driven linguistic research on Indian Languages in general.
-It is created as a part of the Indian Language Part-of-Speech Tagset (IL-POST) project, a collaborative effort among linguists and computer scientists from MSR India, AU-KBC (Anna University, Chennai), Delhi University, IIT Bombay, Jawaharlal Nehru University (Delhi) and Tamil University (Tamilnadu).
+Indian Language Part-of-Speech Tagset: Hindi was developed by Microsoft Research (MSR) India to support the task of Part-of-Speech Tagging (POS) and other data-driven linguistic research on Indian Languages in general.
+It was created as a part of the Indian Language Part-of-Speech Tagset (IL-POST) project, a collaborative effort among linguists and computer scientists from MSR India, AU-KBC (Anna University, Chennai), Delhi University, IIT Bombay, Jawaharlal Nehru University (Delhi) and Tamil University (Tamilnadu).

 The goal of the IL-POST project is to provide a common tagset framework for Indian Languages that offers flexibility, cross-linguistic compatibility and reusability across those languages.
 It supports a three-level hierarchy of Categories, Types and Attributes.
 The corpus mainly consists therefore of two different levels of information for each lexical token: (a) lexical Category and Types, and (b) set morphological attributes and their associated values in the context.